MikaPham/AwesomePhotos/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Features
+- User can register and login to our application using their email account.

+- Once logged in, a user can:
++ Change their password
++ Take a picture or a video.

+- After capturing a media, the media can be uploaded to Firebase Storage.
+The upload/save to local process can be done manually by pressing the upload/save button or it can be set automatically in the Settings screen.

+- Each user can add owner or share their medias to other users.
+By adding an owner, the original copy of the photo is given to the owner(s) and by sharing, a watermarked copy will be shared.

+- A user can also edit the permission of their photos or videos.

 ### Prerequisites

 What things you need to install the software and how to install them